GermanCoding/FritzLED/README.md

 # Download
 You can download an up to date pre-compiled version of this program here (Compiled with Java 11): https://build.germancoding.com/job/FritzLED/lastSuccessfulBuild/artifact/target/FritzLED-0.0.1-SNAPSHOT-jar-with-dependencies.jar

+# Additional notes

+Neither this program nor the author(s) are affiliated with AVM.
+The name of this program may change in the future.